Evolution of Ethics

 S. E. Bromberg

 The Evolution of Ethics constructs a conceptual bridge between biology and human behavior.
 This is accomplished by examining the cultural and biological feedback systems that inspires the evolution of social rules.
 In theory, a cybernetic process is at the heart of developing ethical systems.
 This process occurs when biology and culture collide.
 The resulting conflict acts as a form of "informational feedback" telling people that there are serious problems that need to be resolved.
 Conflict inspires human adaptation in a way that extends the survival of the species.
 In this sense, the evolution of ethical systems is a response to the drive of the human species to survive.
 Additionally, a whole array of related "rule systems" such as statutory laws, professional codes, customs, and even the rules of etiquette evolve to further human adaptation.
 "Ethical systems" are reasoned rules of conduct that derive from past experience while moral laws (informally known) evolve over centuries of time and are many times are influenced and expressed by human emotions.
-Nevertheless, the words moral and ethical are often used interchangeably.

 Science and Cybernetic Ethics